Disease/Disorder

 At different disease stages

-Pretreatment: Therapies should focus on establishing a strong baseline for strength and endurance prior to receiving treatment.9 Building rapport and trust is important during this phase as the child and family are grieving the new diagnosis and potential impact on their lives.
+Pretreatment: Therapies should focus on establishing a strong baseline for strength and endurance prior to receiving treatment.9 Building rapport and trust is important during this phase as the child and family/caregiver/support system are grieving the new diagnosis and potential impact on their lives.
+Discussing the role of physiatry and how besides function, our collaboration with other disciplines around pain, nausea, fatigue, and our potential use of equipment and orthotics can help the patient achieve their goals.

-Induction: Therapy is likely inpatient during this phase.
+Induction: Therapy is likely inpatient or outpatient during this phase depending on the clinical institution.
 Children undergoing cancer treatments are typically less active, and side effects such as nausea and fatigue are likely to impact function and participation during this phase.
-Continued encouragement and use of appropriate medications can assist in maintaining strength and endurance.
+Clinically, electrolyte abnormalities and cell count changes can also impact fatigue and deconditioning.
+Continued encouragement, scheduled exercise and activity, and use of appropriate medications can assist in maintaining strength and endurance.
 Monitor for peripheral neuropathy and maintain close communication with the oncology team to limit side effects.

 Remission/survivorship: The mainstay of therapy is a home exercise program.
 Though chemotherapy has subsided in this phase, children may continue to experience diminished exercise tolerance.
 Small physical therapy-based exercise programs for ALL survivors have demonstrated small improvements in ankle range of motion, better motor proficiency, and improved physical activity levels.15 The Children’s Oncology Group Long-Term Follow-Up Guidelines for Survivors of Childhood, Adolescent, and Young Adult Cancers acts as a resource for information on physical activity and diet as well as monitoring for and management of side effects, such as chronic pain and peripheral neuropathy.
 Therapy should be modified to meet the individual child’s needs.

 Palliative: Therapy may be in the home or a hospice center.
-The focus may shift to quality of life.
+The focus may shift to quality of life and patient/family/caregiver/support system focused goals.
 Goals for therapy need to be individualized to meet the needs of the child and family.
 An important role of the physiatrist is to provide home equipment recommendations to facilitate care, comfort, and mobility to maximize life experiences.
+The physiatrist can work collaboratively with hematology/oncology and palliative care on medication recommendations to optimize quality of life and energy conservation directed to tasks that are meaningful for the patient and their family.

 Coordination of care

-It is important to work closely with the hematologist/oncologist, radiation oncologist, surgeon, therapists, psychologist, and social worker to set appropriate expectations, plan therapy interventions, and communicate updated oncologic treatment plans that may impact rehabilitation medicine plan.
-Involvement of the palliative care team would likely help guide treatment decisions for patients with relapsed disease or undergoing palliative treatment.
+It is important to work closely with the hematologist/oncologist, radiation oncologist, surgeon, therapists, psychologist, child life specialist, nutritionist/dietician, social worker, and case manager to set appropriate expectations, plan therapy interventions, and communicate updated oncologic treatment plans that may impact rehabilitation medicine plan.
+Involvement of the palliative care team would likely help guide treatment decisions for patients throughout their cancer journey, with relapsed disease, and/or undergoing palliative treatment.

 Patient & family education

-It is important to provide education to both patients and family members on common cancer- and treatment-related side effects and their effects on function.
-Involving parents is particularly important because systematic review reports suggest that increasing parental involvement in exercise interventions is associated with a more positive outcome.
+It is important to provide education to both patients and family members/caregivers/support systems on common cancer- and treatment-related side effects and their effects on function.
+Involving them is particularly important because systematic review reports suggest that increasing caregiver involvement in exercise interventions is associated with a more positive outcome.
+While family/caregiver/support system education can occur during clinical interactions in person, providing them resources to continue education at their pace improves inclusivity and allows them to process the clinical care and emotions surrounding that.
+Use of the interdisciplinary rehabilitation team including child life and intra-disciplinary team with partnership with palliative medicine result in collaborative discussions, sustained support, and opportunities to use tools like the Courageous Parents Network.

 Impairment-based measurement